OathOfIsaac/Fetch/README.md

 # Fetch
-###### As a professional dog walker
+###### As a dog lover I want an application that randomizes dog facts and generates breed specific pictures.
->I WANT an app that will remind me when to feed the bowls, refill wastebins and other tasks
->
->I WANT an app to provide randomized routes to walk my clients dog.

->I WANT an app that will tell me when my time is up with a certain client
->
->SO THAT I can move on to the next client.
->
->I WANT a way to organize my daily schedule for certain clients
+Given a mobile app that accepts user input.
+When I push a button
+Then I am given a random dog fact.
+When I type a dog breed.
+Then I am given a dog breed specific picture.

 ##### Technologies To Use
-- Google Maps
-- MapBox
+- fog.ceo/dog-api
-- Bulma
+- HTML
-- material ui
+- CSS
-- Tailwind
+- Javascript